vsevolodiakovlev/toysimlm/README.md

 - Indirect Self-Assessment (ISA)
 - Pellizzari and Fichen (2017) (PF)

-*Please note that this microsimulation is based on a stylized **(toy)** model and should be taken as more of a methodological experiment and illustration than a inference tool.
-Nevertheless, any suggestion regarding either the code or economics are most welcome*
+*Please note that this microsimulation is based on a stylized **(toy)** model and should be taken as more of a methodological experiment and illustration than a inference tool.*

+*Any suggestion regarding either the code or economic model are most welcome!*

 ## To use the module